AISystemsInc/aigitmsg/README.md

 # aigitmsg (AI Git Message)

-A tool to help you write a meaningful git commit message.
+`aigitmsg` is a command line tool that helps you write meaningful commit messages.

+## How it works

+It works by taking in the output of the `git diff` command, the branch name, and an optional commit template, and then using the GPT-3 API to generate a meaningful commit message.
+The commit message will follow the rules you specified in the commit template or, if no template was provided, the default commit message format.

 ## Installation